Pixar boss John Lasseter is out amid sexual harassment claims

 "Sources say some women at Pixar knew to turn their heads quickly when encountering him to avoid his kisses.
 Some used a move they called 'the Lasseter' to prevent their boss from putting his hands on their legs," reads a portion of The Hollywood Reporter's story.

-Representatives for Pixar, Lasseter and Jones didn't respond to requests for comment.
+Representatives for Lasseter didn't respond to a request for comment.
 Disney also didn't respond to a request for comment, but confirmed Lasseter's leave of absence in a statement to The New York Times and Associated Press.

 Lasseter's memo suggests he intends to return to work after his leave of absence: "My hope is that a six-month sabbatical will give me the opportunity to start taking better care of myself, to recharge and be inspired, and ultimately return with the insight and perspective I need to be the leader you deserve."